-Our Crisis Management Team has been meeting regularly to closely monitor the latest advice and developments regarding COVID-19.
-We continue to support our clients while we respond to the situation as it evolves.
+Our Crisis Management Team continues to meet regularly to closely monitor the latest advice and developments regarding COVID-19.
+We are here to support our clients while we respond to the situation as it evolves.

-Our pandemic business continuity plan is designed to help keep our people, clients and communities safe while giving our clients peace of mind that we will continue to process claims and any changes to your insurance requirements as they arise.
+Our pandemic business continuity plan is designed to help keep our people, clients and communities safe while giving you peace of mind that Achmea is here for all your farm insurance needs.

-I would like to get a quote for my farm insurance, can I still contact you and will a local Achmea Risk Specialist be able to visit me on farm?
+I would like to get a quote for my farm insurance, can I still contact you and will a local Achmea Farm Insurance Specialist be able to visit me on farm?

-Our Risk Specialists continue to be available to travel the extra mile to meet with you on-farm.
+Our Farm Insurance Specialists continue to be available to meet with you on-farm.
 If you would like a quote for your farm insurance, simply fill out our online form and we will get in touch with you shortly.
 You can also call us on 1800 724 214 to schedule an on-farm appointment with us.

 - Have you recently travelled internationally?